davmoz/ina260/README.md

 print("Bus power:", c.power(), "W")
 ```

-see the example script in the repository.
+see `main.py` in the repository.
 Note that the power measurement is usually not the same as voltage times current unless you read all three registers instantaneously.

 ## Hardware notes